 - When the timer goes off, notice how you are feeling physically and emotionally.

-Technique 4: AromatherapyThis is the use of naturally extracted plant materials (essential oils) to harmonize, balance, and promote health and healing.
+Through the help of a holistic rehab center, this is the use of naturally extracted plant materials (essential oils) to harmonize, balance, and promote health and healing.
 Essential oils are very concentrated, which provides a stronger aroma in one drop than a bouquet of flowers.
 Once they are inhaled, they activate receptors in your nose that go on to send messages to your brain that have a variety of benefits.
-There are a lot of essential oils available with different abilities such as:
+There are many essential oils available with different abilities such as:

 - Stress relief—one of the most popular and well-proven uses of aromatherapy.
 Lemon oil, peppermint, bergamot, and ylang-ylang all work well.